Titus Andronicus: Synopsis

 Later, Lavinia writes the names of her attackers in the dirt, using a stick held with her mouth and between her arms.
 Meanwhile, Aaron is informed that Tamora has secretly given birth to a mixed-race baby, fathered by Aaron, which will draw Saturninus's wrath.
 Though Tamora wants the baby killed, Aaron kills the nurse to keep the child's race a secret and flees to raise his son among the Goths.
 Thereafter, Lucius, marching on Rome with an army, captures Aaron and threatens to hang the infant.
 In order to save the baby, Aaron reveals the entire revenge plot to Lucius.

 Back in Rome, Titus's behaviour suggests he might be deranged.
 Convinced of Titus's madness, Tamora, Demetrius, and Chiron (dressed as the spirits of Revenge, Murder, and Rape, respectively) approach Titus in order to persuade him to have Lucius remove his troops from Rome.
 Tamora (as Revenge) tells Titus that she will grant him revenge on all of his enemies if he convinces Lucius to postpone the imminent attack on Rome.
 Titus agrees and sends Marcus to invite Lucius to a reconciliatory feast.
 Revenge then offers to invite the Emperor and Tamora as well, and is about to leave when Titus insists that Rape and Murder stay with him.
 When Tamora is gone, Titus has Chiron and Demetrius restrained, cuts their throats, and drains their blood into a basin held by Lavinia.
-Titus tells Lavinia that he will "play the cook", grind the bones of Demetrius and Chiron into powder, and bake their heads into two pies.
+Titus tells Lavinia that he will "play the cook", grind the bones of Demetrius and Chiron into powder, and bake their heads into two pies, which he will serve to their mother.

 The next day, during the feast at his house, Titus asks Saturninus if a father should kill his daughter when she has been raped.
 When Saturninus answers that he should, Titus kills Lavinia and tells Saturninus of the rape.
-When the Emperor calls for Chiron and Demetrius, Titus reveals that they were baked in the pie Tamora has just been eating.
+When the Emperor calls for Chiron and Demetrius, Titus reveals that they were baked in the pies Tamora has already been eating.
 Titus then kills Tamora and is immediately killed by Saturninus, who is subsequently killed by Lucius to avenge his father's death.
 Lucius is then proclaimed Emperor.
 He orders that Titus and Lavinia be laid in their family tomb, that Saturninus be given a state burial, that Tamora's body be thrown to the wild beasts outside the city, and that Aaron be hanged.
 Aaron, however, is unrepentant to the end, regretting only that he did not do more evil in his life.
 Lucius decides Aaron deserves to be buried chest-deep as punishment and left to die of thirst and starvation, and Aaron is taken away to be punished thus.